JorySmith/BlogProject/README.md

  11) Update Summernote fonts and Posts Create and Details Views
  12) Update BlogsController and PostsController to incorporate IFormFile submissions/edits
  13) Add Tag functionality to PostsController and Post Views
- 14) Add Sweet Alert 2 functionality
+ 14) Add Sweet Alert 2 pop-up functionality
+ 15) Update post slug and title validation in PostsController
+ 16) Add custom routing endpoints using slugs in Startup.cs